 What speed do I need for browsing?

 If you’re a basic user that does not share your internet connection with a family, use basic features like social media browsing, email and watching standard definition video on YouTube then you can settle for a smaller 20-50GB capped package with a 5-10Mbps download and 2Mbps upload speed.
 A family with multiple users should consider a capped package around 100GB with at least 25Mbps fibre line speed.
 Families should ideally consider an uncapped package if they foresee their internet usage change over time.

 What speed do I need for working from home?

 Depending on the kind of work you do, these factors range from 10Mbps to 50Mbps with VoIP and video calls.
 Downloading large files in quick spans of times if necessary, require good connection and a solid cap.
-If you’re looking at getting into freelance for most industries, you ought to review your download/update needs on various programmes you work on and how much of internet time you use.
-20-50Mbps uncapped generally works in most instances but if your time is limited, you can get away with a 10-20Mbps, 50GB-100GB capped package.
+If you’re looking at getting into freelance for most industries, you ought to review your download/update needs on various programs you work on and how much of internet time you use.
+20-50Mbps fibre speed with uncapped data generally works in most instances, but if your time is limited, you can get away with a 10-20Mbps speed, 50GB-100GB capped package.